A rendering showing a proposed housing development next to the clocktower in downtown Santa Cruz.

 Status

-• On March 4, Workbench submitted pre-applications for two potential versions of a housing project.
-Workbench has until Aug.
-31 to submit a complete application.
+• On March 4, 2024, Workbench submitted pre-applications for two potential versions of a housing project.
+On Sept.
+5, Workbench resubmitted two identical pre-applications to extend the deadline for submission of a full application.
+They now have until March 4, 2025 to submit a complete application.

 Developer